Shubham-Dhakan/TestNG_Testing/README.md

              <<< CODE Eg: @Test(groups={"abc"})
                           public void Demo() {}   >>>

-7) FlipKartLogin - File showcases the perfect example of parametrization concept where we fetching values from xml file in our java file through parameteriztion.
+7) FlipKartLogin - File showcases the perfect example of parametrization concept where we are fetching values from xml file in our java file through parameterization concept.